Finite- and Large- Sample Inference for Model and Coefficients in High-dimensional Linear Regression with Repro Samples: Discussion

-\item When making inference for the unknown model, we develop a conditional repro samples approach to remove the impact of the nuisance parameters $(\bbeta_\tau, \sigma^2)$.
+\item When making inference for the true model $\tau_0$, we develop a conditional repro samples approach to remove the impact of the nuisance parameters $(\bbeta_\tau, \sigma^2)$.
 This conditional approach works in general for inference problems beyond the scope of this paper.
-In particular, let $\btheta_0 = (\bnu_0, \bxi_0)$, where $\bnu_0$ and $\bxi_0$ are interested and nuisance parameters, respectively.
-If we have a nuclear mapping $T(\*U, \btheta)$ and a quantity $\*W(\*U, \btheta),$ such that the conditional distribution of $T(\*U, \btheta)$ given $W(\*U, \btheta) = \*w$ is free of $\bxi,$ then there exists a Borel set $B_{\alpha}(\bm\nu, \*w)$ free of the nuisance $\bxi$ such that $\P(T(\*U, \btheta) \in B_{\alpha}(\bm\nu, w)|W(\*U, \btheta) = w) \geq \alpha. $ Then similar to \eqref{eq:cond_cs}, we can get a valid level-$\alpha$ confidence set for $\bnu_0$. \item We propose confidence sets both for a single and for any subset of regression coefficients.
-In contrast, existing literature only focus on one aspect of these inference problems.
-This is because unlike existing approaches, we take a union of intervals or multi-dimensional ellipsoids based on each model in the model candidate set.
-Thereby, our approach takes into account the uncertainty in model estimation.
-Not only does it provides the desired coverage, it also produces confidence sets that are sparse and generally smaller than the existing methods, including the debiased approach. \end{enumerate}
+In particular, let $\btheta_0 = (\bnu_0, \bxi_0)$, where $\bnu_0$ and $\bxi_0$ are the target and nuisance parameters, respectively.
+If we have a nuclear mapping $T(\*U, \btheta)$ and a quantity $\*W(\*U, \btheta),$ such that the conditional distribution of $T(\*U, \btheta)$ given $W(\*U, \btheta) = \*w$ is free of $\bxi_0,$ then there exists a Borel set $B_{\alpha}(\bm\nu, \*w)$ free of the nuisance $\bxi$ such that $\P(T(\*U, \btheta) \in B_{\alpha}(\bm\nu, w)|W(\*U, \btheta) = w) \geq \alpha. $ Consequently, similar to \eqref{eq:cond_cs}, we obtain a valid level-$\alpha$ confidence set for $\bnu_0$. \item We propose confidence sets both for a single and for any subset of regression coefficients.
+In contrast, existing literature only focuses on one aspect of these inference problems.
+This is because, unlike existing approaches, we take a union of intervals or multi-dimensional ellipsoids based on each low-dimensional model in the model candidate set.
+Therefore, our approach takes into account the uncertainty in model estimation.
+Not only does it provide the desired coverage, it also produces confidence sets that are sparse and generally smaller than the existing methods, including the debiased approach. { We also would like to note that the computational complexity of the proposed repro samples procedure is $O(dp^3),$ while for debiased Lasso it is $O(p^4).$ Therefore the proposed procedure is likely to be more efficient computationally in high-dimensional settings when $p\gg n.$ } \end{enumerate}